numpy/numpy/doc/source/reference/arrays.datetime.rst

     >>> np.timedelta64(1,'W') / np.timedelta64(1,'D')
     7.0

-There are two Timedelta units, years and months, which are treated specially, because how much time they represent changes depending on when they are used.
+There are two Timedelta units ('Y', years and 'M', months) which are treated specially, because how much time they represent changes depending on when they are used.
 While a timedelta day unit is equivalent to 24 hours, there is no way to convert a month unit into days, because